Fade BG Image

 "Aww…"

-"We'll turn it into money and split it later, yeah? … Hey, look.
+"We'll turn it into cash and split it later, yeah? … Hey, look.
 There seem to be more treasure chests further in.
 Or rather, are there no traps around here?"

 "From what I can see, no traps.
 I heard there were riddles, but… maybe they're further in?"

-And so, the knight order fell for the simple treasure chest bait and got lured deeper and deeper.
-They're being lured along so easily it's hard to believe any of them are C-Rank.
+And so, the knight order fell for the simple treasure chest lure and got drawn deeper and deeper.
+They followed along so easily that it was hard to believe any of them were actually C-Rank.

 … Is this really okay?